 Economic Development Corporation

-Out of an abundance of caution, the Prince George’s County Economic Development Corporation (EDC) will be taking the following steps to secure staff and the general public during the COVID-19 pandemic.
+Out of an abundance of caution, the Prince George’s County Economic Development Corporation (EDC) has taken the following steps to secure staff and the general public during the COVID-19 pandemic.
 Effective Monday, March 16, 2020, the Economic Development Corporation will be closed to the general public until further notice.
-All face-to-face meetings, events, and workshops have been canceled, opting for conference calls as appropriate through March 30, 2020.
-The EDC will continue to work with partners and connect businesses with the resources they need.
-In addition, the EDC is encouraging our Innovation Station Business Incubator clients and customers to also utilize conference calls to conduct business.
+Staff have been assigned to telework during this period to ensure continuity of services and all face-to-face meetings, events, and workshops have been canceled; opting for conference calls and virtual meetings, as appropriate.
+The EDC continues to work with its partners and stakeholders to connect businesses with the resources they need for success.
 Businesses contacting the EDC during normal business hours should leave a voicemail message which will be monitored and routed to the appropriate staff for a prompt response.
-All staff have been assigned to telework during this period to ensure continuity of services.
+In addition, the EDC has encouraged its Innovation Station Business Incubator clients and customers to also utilize virtual meetings to conduct business.
+Visit our website at Economic Development Corporation to learn more about the programs and resources available through the Prince George’s County Economic Development Corporation.

 The Emergency Operations Center (EOC) is currently operating at a partial activation.
 At this level, the EOC is serving as the centralized location where public safety, health, social services, and other County agencies along with our non-profits, volunteer organizations, educational and faith-based partners can work together to monitor and coordinate COVID-19 planning, support, response and recovery activities.
 The Joint Information Center (JIC), with our County Public Information Officers, is continuing to work in collaboration to keep employees, residents, businesses, and visitors informed with accurate, consistent, and timely messages regarding COVID-19.
 Additionally, the Office of Emergency Management (OEM) and the County agencies working within the EOC are providing guidance and assistance to our municipal partners, businesses, residents, and visitors including seniors and other vulnerable populations.